Home » Main Course » Cajun Fettuccine Alfredo {Shrimp + Sausage + Peppers}

 Instructions

-• Bring a large pot of salted water to a boil and cook the fettucine pasta according to the package instructions.
-Drain and set aside.
+• Cook the pasta.
+Bring a large pot of salted water to a boil.
+Add the fettuccine pasta and cook according to package instructions until al dente.
+Drain and set aside, tossing with a little oil to prevent sticking.

 Notes